 There are a variety of ways to approach this task.
 One popular way is to use a training dataset that contains examples of known categories and train a model on this dataset to learn how to predict new observations’s category.
 Another approach is to use a testing dataset that contains examples of known categories but not any actual observations from the real world.
 The goal here is to build a model that can accurately predict which category an observation will end up in based on its features alone.

-Once a model has been trained, it can be used to classify new observations into one of the pre-existing categories.
-In some cases, this may be all that needs to be done; for example, if we have a small training dataset and know exactly which category each observation falls into, we could just use the trained model as is and never bother with another step.
+Once you’ve trained a model, you can employ it to classify new observations into existing categories.
+In cases with a small, well-labeled training dataset, you might use the trained model directly without further steps.
 In other cases, it may be necessary to refine or update the model after training it on the original training data; for example, if we discover during training that our original assumptions about the features were incorrect (and thus our predictions are inaccurate

 Types of Classification

 There are many different ways of classifying data.
-Classification is the process of assigning a label to a piece of data so that it can be distinguished from other pieces of data.
+Classification is the process of assigning a label to a piece of data.
+It can be distinguished from other pieces of data.

 One way to classify data is by using a numeric label.
 For example, you could assign a value of 1 to cells that contain green apples and a value of 2 to cells that contain red apples.
 You can also use text labels, such as “apple” or “orange”.